Literary-Insights/blog/src/content/blog/What Should We Be Worried About_ _ Real Scenarios That Keep Scientists Up at Night (9780062296245) - Brockman, John.txt-1.md

 ---
-title: What Should We Be Worried About_ _ Real Scenarios That Keep Scientists Up at Night (9780062296245) - Brockman, John
+title: What Should We Be Worried About  Real Scenarios That Keep Scientists Up at Night (9780062296245) - Brockman, John
-slug: what-should-we-be-worried-about_-_-real-scenarios-that-keep-scientists-up-at-night-9780062296245-brockman-john
+slug: what-should-we-be-worried-about--real-scenarios-that-keep-scientists-up-at-night-9780062296245-brockman-john
 tags:
   - book-summary
 excerpt: ""